dbpedia/chatbot/README.md

 For more information about this project and **GSoC Progress** please refer to **[GSoC Wiki](https://github.com/dbpedia/chatbot/wiki/GSoC-2017:-Chatbot-for-DBpedia)**

 ## Environment Configurations
 When running locally or in development include the following configuration as a properties file in the `src/main/resources` folder.
-In case you don't have a proper CouchDB instance or API keys please use the following [dummy configuration file](https://gist.github.com/ram-g-athreya/ba25de412bf7146ccbf25c3c881ff161).
+In case you don't have a proper CouchDB instance or API keys please use the following **[dummy configuration file](https://gist.github.com/ram-g-athreya/ba25de412bf7146ccbf25c3c881ff161)**.
 Please note that using the dummy configuration file can result in some features being unavailable since they may require the requisite API services.

      admin.username = <admin-username>
      admin.password = <admin-password>